The Objective Past of a Quantum Universe: Redundant Records of Consistent Histories: Consistent histories

 Importantly, both the projectors $P_{a_m}^{(m)} (t_m)$ and the class operators $C_{\alpha}$ have (like $\rho$) implicit dependence on an unsubscripted time $t$.
 As will become clear in Section \ref{sec:rptconsis}, the variable $t$ will range over different times both before and after physical records are created.
 On the other hand, the $t_m$ are the fixed times in the past when historical events occurred.

 One would like to assign probabilities to histories according to

 In the case of a pure state $\ket{\psi}$, this would again be just the squared norm of the conditional state $\ket{\psi_\alpha} = C_\alpha \ket{\psi}$.
 Although such numbers necessarily are real, positive, and sum to unity, they do not obey the probability sum rules.
-That is, if we use the definition \eqref{eq:hisprob} then it is not generally true that the probability assigned to the sum of two mutually exclusive histories equals the sum of the probabilities for the two individually\footnote{Our use of the logical operators $\wedge$ (`and') and $\vee$ (`or') emphasizes that the consistent histories formalism is the natural embedding of classical logic in quantum mechanics \cite{Griffiths1984,omnes1992consistent,isham1995quantum,GriffithsText}.}:
+That is, if we use the definition \eqref{eq:hisprob} then it is not generally true that the probability assigned to the sum of two mutually exclusive histories equals the sum of the probabilities for the two individually\footnote{Our use of the logical operators $\wedge$ (``and'') and $\vee$ (``or'') emphasizes that the consistent histories formalism is the natural embedding of classical logic in quantum mechanics \cite{Griffiths1984,Omnes1992,omnes1988logical,*omnes1988logical-a,*omnes1988logical-b,*omnes1989logical,isham1995quantum,GriffithsText}.}:

-where $C_{\alpha \vee \beta} = C_\alpha + C_\beta$ is a \emph{coarse-graining} of $C_\alpha$ and $C_\beta$. ($C_\alpha$ and $C_\beta$ are \emph{fine-grainings} of $C_{\alpha \vee \beta}$, and the operations of coarse- and fine-graining of histories form a partial order \cite{Gell-Mann1993}.)
+where $C_{\alpha \vee \beta} = C_\alpha + C_\beta$ is a \emph{coarse graining} of $C_\alpha$ and $C_\beta$. ($C_\alpha$ and $C_\beta$ are \emph{fine grainings} of $C_{\alpha \vee \beta}$, and the operations of coarse and fine graining of histories form a partial order \cite{Gell-Mann1993}.)
 As pointed out by Griffiths \cite{Griffiths1984}, who used it to motivate the consistent histories approach, the failure of this probability sum rule to hold is a manifestation of quantum interference, which prevents the indiscriminate application of classical logic to quantum systems.

 We therefore require that a set of histories obey the condition

 where